|

 have a pretty good idea what it means if cylinder 1 is running

 hotter than the rest and what you might do to change it.
+Once the basic questions are answered and a few different

 races have been recorded, the smart racer will start asking